This page was last reviewed on April 14, 2020.

 Bylaw Enforcement Officers work to promote compliance with Village bylaws and may respond to citizen complaints.
 View the Village’s Bylaw Enforcement Policy

 Bylaw Enforcement on Complaint Basis

-Bylaw Enforcement Officers respond to complaints on the following issues, among others:
+Bylaw Enforcement Officers may respond to complaints on the following issues and bylaws, among others:.

 - Animal control

 To register a complaint with the Village, you may call 250-336-2291 or drop into the Village Office during office hours and complete a complaint form.

 To reduce the opportunity for intimidation and neighbourhood conflict, the Village has established a policy with a balance of accountability and confidentiality among the various parties to the process.
 The Village understands the importance of providing confidentiality to both the complainant and the alleged violator.
 It is recognized that many complaints take place in the context of other disputes between neighbours and the motivation for the complaint itself may be retribution.
 Disclosure could serve to exacerbate the dispute and may even put persons at risk or harm.